AntczakEI/stellarliftapp/_posts/2026-04-13-muay-thai-conditioning-exercises.md

 Then choose the smallest useful dose that helps.

-This guide keeps the practical conditioning exercises from the original article, but separates them by purpose so you can decide whether you actually need:
+The practical conditioning methods below are separated by purpose so you can decide whether you actually need:

 * more aerobic work
 * repeated high-intensity intervals